FHA Loans — 2026

 An FHA loan is a mortgage insured by the Federal Housing Administration, a division of the U.S. Department of Housing and Urban Development (HUD).
 Because the federal government backs the loan against default, lenders can offer more flexible qualifying criteria — including lower minimum credit scores and smaller down payments — compared to conventional mortgage programs.
 FHA loans are among the most widely used mortgage products for first-time homebuyers and buyers with limited savings.

 FHA loan limits are set annually by HUD and vary by county.
-For 2026, the standard FHA loan limit for a single-family home in most California counties is $806,500.
-High-cost counties — including Los Angeles, Orange, San Diego, San Francisco, Santa Clara, and Alameda — carry limits up to $1,209,750.
+For 2026, the standard FHA loan limit for a single-family home in most U.S. counties is $524,225.
+High-cost areas — including many counties in California, New York, Colorado, and Hawaii — carry limits up to $1,209,750.
 Multi-unit properties (2–4 units) have higher limits.
 Options Home Loans can confirm the exact limit for your target county.

 FHA loans require a minimum 3.5% down payment for borrowers with a credit score of 580 or higher.
 Borrowers with scores between 500 and 579 may still qualify with a 10% down payment.
 Down payment funds can come from personal savings, gifts from family members, employer assistance programs, or approved down payment assistance (DPA) programs.
-California offers several DPA programs that can be layered with FHA financing to reduce or eliminate out-of-pocket costs.
+Many states offer DPA programs that can be layered with FHA financing to reduce or eliminate out-of-pocket costs.

 FHA loans carry two types of mortgage insurance.
 The upfront mortgage insurance premium (UFMIP) is 1.75% of the base loan amount and is typically financed into the loan at closing.
 The annual mortgage insurance premium (MIP) is paid monthly and ranges from 0.45% to 1.05% of the loan balance depending on loan term, LTV, and loan amount.
 If your down payment is less than 10%, MIP remains for the life of the loan.
 With 10% or more down, MIP is automatically removed after 11 years.
 Once you have 20% equity, you can refinance into a conventional loan to eliminate MIP entirely.